 In occordance with our Minority Business Enterprise Plan, we are inviting all qualified women and minority business firms to respond.
-The City of Chelsea is an Equal Opportunity in accordance with M.G.L.
+The City of Chelsea is an Equal Opportunity Employer.
+This Invitation for Bids is in accordance with M.G.L.
+Chapter 30, 39M.